 An algebra-based introductory course in which the applications, problems, and experiments are selected to illustrate fundamental principles and provide a broad survey of physics.
+Concurrent registration in PHY116L is required.
 (Three one-hour lectures, one three-hour laboratory.)

 Prerequisite(s): 1 of MAT105(Applied Algebra), MPL(Math Placement Level 3)